 Generally, I’d say it is cheaper to bring your own car to the Isle of Wight but there will be exceptions.
 Here’s why:

-- The price of travelling as a foot passenger is fixed at about £20-£30 per person.
+- The price of travelling as a foot passenger is fixed at about £20-£40 per person.
+You can cut the price using our tricks and tips for Red Funnel and Wightlink.

 - So, a single person travelling at a peak time may save some money by hiring a car.